Tax rates and payment

 Contributions.
 Tax and NIC are normally paid by the employer through the PAYE system, but an employee whose

 tax is not fully paid should complete a tax return and settle the liability as described on

 Employers and employees both contribute.
-Employee contributions used to be capped at the upper earnings
+Employee contributions are payable at 11.0% or 9.4% between the

-limit until the end of 2002/03, but a charge of 1% now applies to all pay above the primary threshold.
+primary threshold and the upper earnings limit, and a charge of 1% applies to all pay above the upper earnings limit.

 |LEL: lower earnings limit

 |UEL: upper earnings limit

 No NIC are payable by employee or employer on earnings up to the PT.

 Earnings between the LEL and the PT must be reported by the employer, and the employee receives credit towards